Here's the latest verdicts from the RFL's match review panel following Super League round six

-Match review panel: Leeds Rhinos and Castleford Tigers both his by ban ahead of Challenge Cup derby
+Match review panel: Leeds Rhinos and Castleford Tigers both hit by ban ahead of Challenge Cup derby

 Leeds Rhinos and opponents Castleford Tigers have both had a player suspended for Saturday’s Betfred Challenge Cup derby.